fsdfdfgdfghSD/fsdfdfgdfghSD/README.md

 ### Hi there 👋

-Passionated programmer looking to get into the software industry.
+Passionated programmer looking to get into the backend web development industry.

 - Know: Lua/Luau
 - Learning: Python